 Our graduates occupy tenure-track positions in various institutions, ranging from liberal arts colleges to Research-1 and respected foreign universities.
-In addition to the universities highlighted below, some of our PhDs are in positions at High Point University (Renzo Honores), Universidad Nacional de Colombia (Germán Palacios), Jacksonville University (Jesse Hingson), and the University of West Georgia (Colleen Vasconsellos).
+In addition to the universities highlighted below, some of our PhDs are in positions at University of North Carolina at Charlotte (Erika Edwards), High Point University (Renzo Honores), Universidad Nacional de Colombia (Germán Palacios), Jacksonville University (Jesse Hingson), and the University of West Georgia (Colleen Vasconsellos).
 In addition to these academic appointments, our graduates also occupy prominent positions at various governmental agencies demonstrating the competitive preparation that our students receive in the course of their studies.
 Here are some recent examples of successful scholars who graduated from our Atlantic History PhD program.

 Richard Rodriguez (PhD 2017) has been appointed to the District Department of Social Sciences as a Curriculum Support Specialist tasked with helping Civics teachers throughout Miami-Dade Public Schools.